 To test the total amount of mobile charged ions, including minerals, salts or metals dissolved, use a Total Dissolved Solids (TDS).

-Bitter, metallic, medicine, disinfectant or TCP Taste:
+Bitter, metallic, medicine, disinfectant or TCP taste or smell:

 Often, metallic taste is caused by metals from copper, iron or galvanised pipes.
 Corroding copper or zinc pipes may produce metallic tastes.
 Zinc imparts an undesirable astringent taste to water.
 Tests indicate that 5% of the population could distinguish between zinc-free water and water containing zinc at a level of 4mg/l ( = 4ppm) (as zinc sulphate).
 Water containing zinc at concentrations in the range 3–5mg/l ( = 3-5ppm) also tends to appear opalescent and develops a greasy film when boiled. (also see paragraph ‘oily film’)